identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 pub enum CreateProfile {}
 ```

 Here we create a type to represent the instruction.
-Instructions in cruiser are a bunch of static functions so we use an un-buildable enum.
+Instructions in cruiser are a bunch of static functions, so we use an un-buildable enum.
 It would also be valid to use any other type as `self` is never referenced for the instruction.
 Unit structs (`pub struct CreateProfile;`) are also common.

 ```rust
 /// Accounts for [`CreateProfile`]